kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 dram(k::k+n0) store sram // store the elements from index k to k+n0 into dram
 ```

 DRAM and SRAM are quite different.
 First, you can only access DRAM data through bursts, whereas you can access SRAM data element by element.
 Second, SRAM reads / writes can be much faster than DRAM reads / writes.
-On Arria10, a single SRAM access usually completes in one cycle.
+On an FPGA, a single SRAM access usually completes in one cycle.

 However, modern FPGAs usually don't have a lot of SRAM resources.
-For example, Arria10 SoC has 1GB of DRAM and only 42.6 Mbits of SRAM.
+For example, An FPGA SoC has 1GB of DRAM and only 31 Mbits of SRAM.
 Therefore, when designing your accelerator, you need to think of the design trade-off between using SRAM and DRAM.
 We will cover this topic in Lab 2.

 A Foreach Controller can be thought of as a for loop.
 It has the following syntax:
 ```scala

 Foreach (N by n) { i =>